In the last 2 years, I’ve audited a lot of Google Ads accounts. And, after reviewing thousands of accounts, you start to notice a few trends.

 Plugging the Drain

-To figure out which keywords are draining your budget, open AdWords and—while viewing “All campaigns”—go to the Keywords tab.
-Open the “Details” drop down menu and click “Search Terms All.”
+To figure out which keywords are draining your budget, open Google Ads and—while viewing “All campaigns”—go to the Keywords tab.
+Open the “Details” drop-down menu and click “Search Terms All.”

 From there, export the report into an Excel file.
 Using Excel, you can filter your data to show only search terms with zero conversions.
 Sum the cost data to see how much you’re spending on search terms that haven’t produced any conversions.